 Barrier Methods

-Barrier methods refer to contraceptives that prevent the sperm from reaching the uterus of the woman, thus preventing the fertilisation of eggs.
-Let's discuss some of the barrier methods commonly used-
+Barrier methods refer to contraceptives that prevent the sperm from reaching the uterus of the woman, thus preventing the fertilization of eggs.
+Let’s discuss some of the barrier methods commonly used-

 Diaphragms